cocoatype/blackhighlighter.app/content/blog/price-increase.md

 **Why is the one-time purchase price increasing?** A one-time purchase price of $4.99 was nice when Black Highlighter was a small side project, but it wasn't sustainable long term.
 The new price better reflects what it takes to bring Black Highlighter to you.

 **When exactly do these changes take effect?** The ongoing subscription options are available now.
-The new one-time purchase price will go into effect on [DATE].
+The new one-time purchase price will go into effect on March 25, 2025.